 General Info – summary

-This monoecious Tree, with watery latex and smooth bark, is up to 12m+ high and 1m wide.
-Simple, ovate and alternate Leaves have up to 5 side veins.
-The leaf base has a midrib with 2-3 pairs of veins and 2 stalked glands.
-The small, unisexual, regular and 5-merous Flowers are in racemes with fewer female flowers at the base.
-Fruit is a 3-lobed capsule with a persistent calyx and up to 3 hard, carunculate seeds.
+This monoecious Tree is up to 12m+ high, has watery latex and initially smooth bark.
+Each simple alternate Leaf is ovate.
+The base has up to 5 side veins and 2 stalked glands.
+The small, unisexual, regular, 5-merous Flowers are in racemes.
+Male has many stamens, and the fewer female flowers have a superior ovary.
+Initially orange Fruit is a 3-lobed capsule with a persistent calyx & up to 3 hard, carunculate seeds.

 Description